secretstartups/handbook/sales/commercial/index.html.md

 #### SMB

-- An Opportunity Consult happens when the opportunity IACV threshold is $10K +
+- An Opportunity Consult happens when the opportunity Net ARR threshold is $10K +
-- A Light Weight Deal Review happens when the opportunity IACV threshold is $5K and is forecasted to close this month or next month.
+- A Light Weight Deal Review happens when the opportunity Net ARR threshold is $5K and is forecasted to close this month or next month.

 #### Mid-Market

-- An Opportunity Consult happens when the opportunity IACV threshold is $20K +
+- An Opportunity Consult happens when the opportunity Net ARR threshold is $20K +
-- A Light Weight Deal Review happens when the opportunity IACV threshold is $10K and is forecasted to close this month or next month.
+- A Light Weight Deal Review happens when the opportunity Net ARR threshold is $10K and is forecasted to close this month or next month.

 ### Opportunity Next Steps Best Practices